Pete Astudillo: 2001–2002: Departure from Q-Productions, founding of Peace Rock Records

 Astudillo decided to part ways with Q-Productions in 2001 due to "creative differences" regarding his career trajectory.
 He revealed that discussions with EMI Latin indicated a softening Tejano market, and the label suggested that he had already passed his professional peak.
 Negotiations with EMI Latin and Q-Productions failed to yield agreeable terms.
-Astudillo founded Peace Rock Records, an extension of Peace Rock Publishing, aligning with the pattern observed among Tejano artists venturing into autonomous record labels amidst the genre's persistent downturn.
-Astudillo avowed his proclivity for proactive engagement, eschewing passivity, remarking, "I'm a hands-on kind of guy", preferring not to await opportunities idly.
-He observed that assuming a passive role merely facilitated the presentation of ideas, yet failed to garner financial support from record executives, reflecting the prevailing sentiment among executives that Tejano is in decline and lamenting the genre's perceived stagnation, deeming it is "not where it's at".
+Astudillo founded Peace Rock Records, an extension of Peace Rock Publishing.
+Astudillo remained active, remarking, "I'm a hands-on kind of guy", preferring not to await opportunities idly.
+Astudillo brainstormed ideas but failed to garner financial support from record executives who noted Tejano's decline.
+Astudillo lamented the genre's perceived stagnation, deeming it "not where it's at".